-- (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of right-of-use assets. - (B) The Company has no intangible assets during the year, Therefore, the provisions of para 3 under clause (i)(a)(B) of the said order are not applicable to the company. - (b) The Company has a program of physical verification of Property, Plant and Equipment and right-of-use assets so to cover all the assets once every three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, certain Property, Plant and Equipment were due for verification during the year and were physically verified by the Management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties during the year.
-Therefore, the clause (i)(c) of Para 3 is not applicable to the company. - (d) The Company has not revalued any of its Property, Plant and Equipment (including right-of-use assets) and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2024 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The Company has not been sanctioned working capital limits in excess of ₹ 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - (iii) The Company has not made investments in, provided any guarantee or security or granted any loans and advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships, or any other parties, during the year, therefore the said clause is not applicable to the company.

-- (iv) According to the information and explanations given to us company has not granted any loans, investments, guarantees and security covered under section 185 and 186 of the Act.
+- (i) In respect of the Company's Property, Plant and Equipment and Intangible Assets: - (a) The Company has no Property, Plant and Equipment during the year.
+Therefore, the provisions of para 3 under clause (i)(a), (b), (c) and (d) of the said order are not applicable to the company. - (b) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2025 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The Company has not been sanctioned working capital limits in excess of ₹ 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - (iii) The Company has not made investments in, provided any guarantee or security or granted any loans and advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships, or any other parties, during the year, therefore the said clause is not applicable to the company. - (iv) According to the information and explanations given to us company has not granted any loans, investments, guarantees and security covered under section 185 and 186 of the Act.
 Accordingly, para 3(iv) of the order is not applicable to the company. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
 Hence, reporting under clause 3(v) of the Order is not applicable. - (vi) The maintenance of cost records has not been specified by the Central Government under subsection (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
-Hence, reporting under clause (vi) of the Order is not applicable to the Company. - (vii) In respect of statutory dues: - (a) In our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax and other material statutory dues applicable to it with the appropriate authorities.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company. - (vii) In respect of statutory dues:

+(a) In our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax and other material statutory dues applicable to it with the appropriate authorities.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax and other material statutory dues in arrears as at March 31, 2024 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax and other material statutory dues in arrears as at March 31, 2025 for a period of more than six months from the date they became payable.